 At the time of the incident the operator had a fleet of two EC130B4 and one EC120B.
-Being as small operator the Accountable manager was also the Quality Manager.
-Further, the the Continuing Airworthiness Post-holder was part time contractor.
+Being as small operator the Accountable Manager was also the Quality Manager.
+Further, the the Continuing Airworthiness Post-holder was a part time contractor.
 The company had placed a contract with a large Part 145 approved maintenance organisation SAM Aero.
 AIBN say that their investigation resulted in the:

 …impression that certificates and governing documents from both the helicopter company and the maintenance organisation were adequate.

 The fact that good intentions and formulations were not always followed, first emerged in connection with investigation surrounding the actual incident.